-When property owners decide to replace windows and patio doors, they often face a choice – aluminium or uPVC.
+When property owners decide to replace windows and patio doors, they often choose aluminium or uPVC.

-They are not the first to be faced with the dilemma, and it is not an easy decision when it comes to the installation of windows in domestic or commercial properties.
+They are not the first to be faced with the dilemma, and it is not an easy decision when it comes to installing windows in domestic or commercial properties.

 We take a hard look at the benefits and drawbacks in the uPVC versus aluminium debate to help customers make the best decision when it comes to installing new windows.

-uPVC or unplasticised Poly Vinyl Chloride has been a popular material for window frame manufacture since it became widely available in the since the 1980s.
+uPVC or unplasticised Poly Vinyl Chloride has been a popular material for window frame manufacture since it became widely available in the 1980s.

 It has many advantages over traditional timber window frames being much more durable and resistant to rot with a long lifespan and small maintenance overhead.